joseech28/building-setting-dns-azure/README.md

 <img src="https://imgur.com/zkgqXtb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Exercise 2: Creating an A Record
+2. Creating an A Record
 Creating an A Record
 On DC One (the DNS Server), I open Server Manager.
 I go to Tools > DNS.